20 Things to do in Banff in Winter for Non-Skiers

 Go on a Helicopter Tour

-However, rates are lower in the winter and during off-season months like April, so make sure to check their site to find the best rate.
+However, rates are often lower in the winter and during off-season months, such as April, so be sure to check their site to find the best rate.

 Go Dog Sledding With Howling Dog Tours